ott-dylan/resume-website/README.md

-# Portfolio
+# Dylan Ott's Personal Website Portfolio

-My portfolio website in old-school Windows95 style dylanott
+Welcome to my personal website portfolio!
+This website showcases my skills, projects, and experiences as a developer.

 ## Credits